-- (1) In addition to functions and powers assigned to it under the PGA and set out elsewhere in the Bylaws, the Audit and Practice Review Committee has the functions and duties delegated to it by the Board in subsections (2) and (3). - (2) The Board authorizes the Audit and Practice Review Committee to exercise the Board's powers pursuant to the following sections of the PGA: - (a) section 32(1) of the PGA [Officers and committees], in order to appoint officers for the purpose of - (i) carrying out the powers delegated in subsection (3)(a)(ii), and - (ii) granting exemptions and deferrals pursuant to section 7.6.8(1)(a) of the Bylaws [Applications or Exemptions from the Continuing Education Program], section 8.6(5)(a) of the Bylaws [Compliance Audit Program for Individual Registrants], and section 8.7(6) of the Bylaws [Compliance Audit Program for Registrant Firms]; - (b) section 63(3) of the PGA [Audits and practice reviews] to authorize compliance audits as set out in section 8.6 of the Bylaws [Compliance Audit Program for Individual Registrants] and section 8.7 of the Bylaws [Compliance Audit Program for Registrant Firms]; - (c) sections 63(4) and (5) of the PGA [Audits and practice reviews]. - (3) The Board authorizes the Audit and Practice Review Committee to act pursuant to the following sections of the PGA: - (a) section 32(5)(b) of the PGA [Officers and committees], to delegate the powers granted by the Board to the Audit and Practice Review Committee pursuant to section 63(2)(b) of the PGA [Audits and practice reviews] to - (i) the Registrar, so that the Registrar may appoint assessors for the purpose of conducting an area of practice audit, and - (ii) one or more other officers, so that the officer(s) may appoint assessors for the purposes of conducting a compliance audit or a practice review; - (b) section 63(2) of the PGA [Audits and practice reviews].
+- (1) In addition to functions and powers assigned to it under the PGA and set out elsewhere in the Bylaws, the Audit and Practice Review Committee has the functions and duties delegated to it by the Board in subsections (2) and (3). - (2) The Board authorizes the Audit and Practice Review Committee to exercise the Board's powers pursuant to the following sections of the PGA: - (a) section 32(1) of the PGA [Officers and committees], in order to appoint officers for the purpose of - (i) carrying out the powers delegated in subsection (3)(a)(ii), and - (ii) granting exemptions and deferrals pursuant to section 7.6.8(1)(a) of the Bylaws [Applications or Exemptions from the Continuing Education Program], section 8.6(5)(a) of the Bylaws [Compliance Audit Program for Individual Registrants], and section 8.7(6) of the Bylaws [Compliance Audit Program for Registrant Firms]; - (b) section 63(3) of the PGA [Audits and practice reviews] to authorize compliance audits as set out in section 8.6 of the Bylaws [Compliance Audit Program for Individual Registrants] and section 8.7 of the Bylaws [Compliance Audit Program for Registrant Firms]; - (c) sections 63(4) and (5) of the PGA [Audits and practice reviews]. - (3) The Board authorizes the Audit and Practice Review Committee to act pursuant to the following sections of the PGA: - (a) section 32(5)(b) of the PGA [Officers and committees], to delegate the powers granted by the Board to the Audit and Practice Review Committee pursuant to section 63(2)(b) of the PGA [Audits and practice reviews] to - (i) the Registrar, so that the Registrar may appoint assessors for the purpose of conducting an area of practice audit, and

-- (4) The Audit and Practice Review Committee, an assessor appointed by the Audit and Practice Review Committee, or a person acting on behalf of the Audit and Practice Review Committee may only disclose or provide the following to any other person, including another Committee of EGBC, if the conditions set out in section 110(3)(a) or (b) of the PGA [Confidentiality committee matters] are satisfied: - (a) records or information provided to the Audit and Practice Review Committee, an assessor appointed by the Audit and Practice Review Committee, or a person acting on behalf of the Audit and Practice Review Committee; - (b) a self assessment prepared by a Registrant for a practice review. - (5) The Audit and Practice Review Committee, an assessor appointed by the Audit and Practice Review Committee, or a person acting on behalf of the Audit and Practice Review Committee must notify the Investigation Committee if the conditions set out in section 110(4) of the PGA [Confidentiality committee matters] are satisfied.
+- (ii) one or more other officers, so that the officer(s) may appoint assessors for the purposes of conducting a compliance audit or a practice review; - (b) section 63(2) of the PGA [Audits and practice reviews]. - (4) The Audit and Practice Review Committee, an assessor appointed by the Audit and Practice Review Committee, or a person acting on behalf of the Audit and Practice Review Committee may disclose or provide the following to any other person, including another Committee of EGBC, if the conditions set out in section 110(3)(a) or (b) of the PGA [Confidentiality - committee matters] are satisfied: - (a) records or information provided to the Audit and Practice Review Committee, an assessor appointed by the Audit and Practice Review Committee, or a person acting on behalf of the Audit and Practice Review Committee; - (b) a self assessment prepared by a Registrant for a practice review.

+(5) The Audit and Practice Review Committee, an assessor appointed by the Audit and Practice Review Committee, or a person acting on behalf of the Audit and Practice Review Committee must notify the Investigation Committee if the conditions set out in section 110(4) of the PGA [Confidentiality - committee matters] are satisfied and include supporting records and information necessary to enable the Investigation Committee to carry out its duties under the PGA and Part 9 of the Bylaws [Complaints and Investigation].